CleverRaven/Cataclysm-DDA/doc/DEVELOPER_FAQ.md

 6. If the armour is made from 2 materials types, then it takes a weighted average of the primary material (66%) and secondary material (33%).
 7. Materials resistance factors are given relative to PAPER as a material (this probably needs some fine-tuning for balance).

+##Adding an iuse function.
+1. Add the new item use code to iuse.cpp and iuse.h
+2. Add the new json_flag to your item.
+And link it to the iuse function in item_factory.cpp
+3. Document the new flag in JSON_FLAGS.md

 ##Acid resistance
 This determines how items react to acid fields.
 Item acid resistances are a weighted average of the materials acid resistance (see item::acid_resist).